juliagdealedo/juliagdealedo.github.io/content/blog/_index.md

 ## Step by step

-1. Download a elevation shapefile (e.g. for Spain: [IGN](http://www.ign.es/web/ign/portal))
+1. Download DEM (e.g. for Spain: [IGN](http://www.ign.es/web/ign/portal))
-2. Download a line shapefile with the trajectory of your profile (e.g. from GIS)
+2. Download line shapefile with the trajectory of your profile (e.g. from GIS)
-4. Download a world map contour countries
+4. Download world map contour countries
 3. Load all to R
 4. Convert line to points